istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 $ istioctl analyze samples/bookinfo/networking/*.yaml
 {{< /text >}}

-The examples above are doing analysis on a live cluster.
-But the tool also supports performing analysis of a set of local Kubernetes yaml configuration files, or on a combination of local files and a live cluster.
+The above examples are doing analysis on a live cluster.
+The tool also supports performing analysis of a set of local Kubernetes yaml configuration files, or on a combination of local files and a live cluster.
 When analyzing a set of local files, the file set is expected to be fully self-contained.
 Typically, this is used to analyze the entire set of configuration files that are intended to be deployed to a cluster.
 To use this feature, simply add `--use-kube=false` flag.